 The Copper Mark is built on a genuine commitment of the copper industry to responsible production.
 The organisation was initiated by the copper industry but with the full knowledge that it would have to be independent from the industry it assesses.
 The Copper Mark meets the core expectations for good governance.
 It has a growing diversity of stakeholder perspectives represented in its governance structure and our progress towards achieving independence is regularly reviewed.
 We are on track and hold ourselves accountable to the milestones we have committed to.

-We believe that by adhering to ISEAL Alliance’s Credibility Principles and Codes of Good Practice, our standards and assurance process will:
+The Copper Mark is an ISEAL Community Member.
+We believe that by striving to adhere to ISEAL Alliance’s Credibility Principles and Codes of Good Practice, our standards and assurance process will:

 - Achieve the intended short term and long term outcomes as defined in its Theory of Change;